josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 ## 4) Not Proofreading

+I cannot overemphasize this point: spellcheck is not good enough.

-<Highlight>I cannot overemphasize this point: spellcheck is not good enough.</Highlight>
+<Callout class="former-highlight">I cannot overemphasize this point: spellcheck is not good enough.</Callout>

 Not by a long shot, and for many, many reasons.
 Yes, you should still use it.
 But you shouldn't rely on it to do the whole job for you.
 Spellcheck is a good friend who will let you down at the worst possible moment.